nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ##### Sweep Script

-Find a Sweep script example [here](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweep.sh).
-This script moves the servo back and forth from 0º - 180º while printing the duty cycle and unexports the pin after hitting Ctrl+C. You may need to calibrate the minimum and maximum to fit your servo.
+[This](https://github.com/laraCat/CHIP_Pro_DKit_Examples/blob/master/PWM/sweep.sh) script rotates a servo on PWM0 from 0º to 180º while printing the duty cycle.
+Press Ctrl+C to unexport PWM0 and exit the script.
+You may need to calibrate the minimum and maximum to fit your servo.

 #### 360º Continuos Servo